-Feeling touched out can be different for every person
+It can feek different for every person

-This constant contact is obviously often unavoidable when you have young kids.
+This constant contact is often unavoidable when you have young kids.
 Kids crave and need touch and engagement with their parents and caregivers and tend to show affection through touch and contact.

 But for a parent doing the majority of the in-person caregiving (typically mothers) from 6 am to 8 pm, it can be overwhelming.
 In fact, a study in 2018 found that parents on average get 32 minutes of alone time each day.

 So the problem starts to morph into a new contrived version of mom guilt.
-Being touched after an extended time is amotionally exhausting, but you feel guilt because it’s what your kids want and need.
+Being touched after an extended time is emotionally exhausting, but you feel guilt because it’s what your kids want and need.